 What should Hunters and Farmers eat?

 “If we’re trying to lose weight we’re really going to have to cut down on something, and knowing what to eat less of is so important,” Dr. Liponis says.
 Some foods Hunters might want to avoid are white bread, pasta and rice; sweetened cereals; sweets and sugary drinks.
 Hunters can have certain grains, like non-sweetened cereals and whole-grain bread and pasta, in moderation, and they can freely eat lean meats, non-starchy veggies, eggs and dairy.
-Farmers have trouble metabolizing fat, so it’s best for them to avoid fried foods, butter and cream, for example, while some fat-rich foods, like nuts, cheese and meat, are okay for Farmers in moderation.
+Farmers have trouble metabolizing fat, so it’s best for them to avoid fried foods, butter and cream, for example, while some fat-rich foods, like nuts, cheese and meat, are OK for Farmers in moderation.
 Farmers need a steady supply of carbs, so they should focus on eating whole grains, vegetables, bread, pasta and cereals, among other foods.

 These aren’t complete lists, however.
 To see more foods that Hunters and Farmers should seek out and avoid, and to learn more about why certain foods suit certain people better, check out The Hunter/Farmer Diet Solution.
 Of course, there are other factors that influence weight, and some people fall somewhere in the middle between Hunter and Farmer.
 But if you’ve struggled with your weight, it may make sense to rethink your diet plan and figure out whether a primarily low-carb or low-fat diet could help your body thrive at a healthy size.